flutter/website/README.md

 ## Refreshing code excerpts

-If the build is failing with the following error: `=> ERROR: some code excerpts were not refreshed!` this means that some code excerpt(s) in the markdown files don't match up with the code in its correlated dart file.
+A build that fails with the error `=> ERROR: some code excerpts were not refreshed!` means that one or more code excerpts in the markdown file aren't identical to the code in the corresponding `.dart` file.

 To resolve this error, from the root of the `website` directory, run `./tool/refresh-code-excerpts.sh`.